Turnus: In later literature

 The Historia Brittonum connected Turnus with the Turoni, and the city of Tours: "[Brutus of Troy] was exiled on account of the death of Turnus, slain by Aeneas.
 He then went among the Gauls and built a city of the Turones, called Turnis [Tours]".
 In the Middle English poem Sir Gawain and the Green Knight, the unknown poet cites as a parallel to Brutus of Troy's founding of Britain, that of an unidentified "Ticius" to Tuscany.
 Although some scholars have argued that "Titius" is derived from Titus Tatius, Otis Chapman has proposed that "Ticius" is a scribal error for what the poet intended to read as Turnus.
 On top of manuscript stylometric evidence, Chapman notes that in a passage in Ranulf Higdon's Polychronicon, Turnus is also named as King of Tuscany.
 This suggests that legends in the age after Virgil came to identify Turnus "as a legendary figure like Aeneas, Romulus, 'Langeberde', and Brutus".

 In Book IX of John Milton's Paradise Lost, the story of Turnus and Lavinia is mentioned in relation to God's anger at Adam and Eve.

+Turnus is mentioned in the Pseudo-Jasher, a modern literary forgery, along with Angeas of Africa.